horia141/horia141.github.io/_posts/2022-05-14-career-frameworks.md

 math: true
 title: 'Career Frameworks'
 ---
-In a previous article in this series, we spoke about the types of software companies.
-Now it’s time to turn our attention to how these companies organize their workforce.
+In a previous article in this series, we spoke about the [types of software companies](https://horia141.com/taxonomy-companies.html) and [some general strategies for your job search](https://horia141.com/seven-antipatterns.html).
+Now it’s time to turn our attention to how companies organize their workforce.
 It turns out the tech industry has standardized the type and the scope of work engineers do to a large degree.
+Whether you're outside or inside this system, knowing how it works is important when looking at a long term career in technology.

 The major things we’ll be looking at are _job families_ and _job levels_.
 Together these form the _career framework_ for an organization.
 We’ll also look at the concept of dual career tracks.

+The Bolt career framework as a sneak peak:
 ![Career tracks](../assets/career-framework.png)

 Far from being dry subjects HR or engineering managers worry about, these are very important topics to be aware of as you develop your engineering career.
+The majority of folks working in tech work for a company with such a career framework in place, or at least aspirations for it.

 I’ll reiterate my assumptions from this series.
 You’re a software engineer with some years of experience.
 You want to get the most out of your career.
 You’re based somewhere in Europe, the US,